sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-multilingual-agents.md

 You can configure a single voice bot to communicate with customers in different languages, reducing the overhead of creating and maintaining multiple bots in a copilot.

-To enable the bot to detect and respond in the customer's language, you need to configure a workstream with one of these options:
+To enable the bot to detect the customer language and respond in same language, configure a workstream with one of the following options:

 - Multiple voice channels with different phone numbers for different languages.
 - A single voice channel with one phone number that supports multiple languages.